jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 	- [[thoughts/CID|CID]] as the library of babel
 	- Interplanetary communication / state machine
 	- Packet switched electricity
-	- saving sun for later
-		- make something we take for granted extremely scarce
+	- saving sun for later (make something we take for granted extremely scarce)
 - Poetry
 	- We like sunset because it's the only time we see the cosmos move
 - Essays
+	- Aesthetics as a heuristic for non obvious optimality
+	- Forgetting things makes the things you do actually know/remember important
+	- Arguments against complete dominance of cloud based compute rental akin to anti home rental arguments
 	- Why Minecraft
 		- https://minecraft.fandom.com/wiki/End_Poem#End_quote
 	- Analog software: software by analogy and by atomic building blocks that interface with each other
 		- We should be able to directly manipulate them, like files, rather than only indirectly work with them, like layer activations in a neural network.
 		- Software representations for similar ideas should be obviously similar in some way – they should click together, or look similar, or feel similar to the touch.
 		- Ideas should remember where they came from – what blog I copied it from, which author I quoted it from, and so on.
-	- essay on epistemic play + jestermaxxing + mill’s take on why censorship is unethical
+	- Essay on epistemic play + [[thoughts/Jestermaxxing]] + mill’s take on why censorship is unethical
 	- limits to [[thoughts/Byzantine Faults|BFT]]
 		- some malicious activity is indistinguishable from legitimate activity (e.g. deleting a document)
 			- *semantic* byzantine fault tolerance vs protocol byzantine fault tolerance